-Reliability Performance against target for the 2017/18 year are forecast near year end as follows:
+Reliability Performance against target for the 2018/19 year are forecast near year end as follows:

 Target Forecast

-SAIDI Planned 75 75
+SAIDI Planned 75 109

-SAIDI Unplanned 75 158
+SAIDI Unplanned 75 101

 SAIFI Planned 0.54 0.32

 SAIFI Unplanned 1.07 1.03

 CAIDI Planned 139 224

 CAIDI Unplanned 70 83

-Planned outages for the 2017/18 year are forecast to be on budget at 75 minutes.
-There was no planned outage planned outage on the 66kV system during the 2017/18 year.
+Planned outages for the 2018/19 year are forecast to be over budget.
+There were a high number of planned outages in order to complete the light copper conductor replacements during the year.

-Going forward, planned outages are expected to run at a higher level than previously experienced in order that a light copper HV conductor replacement program is undertaken.
-Portable diesel generators that were purchased in 2013 will be deployed where practicable to minimise the impact of these works, however the nature of conductor replacement work is such that shutdowns of consumer supplies is inevitable since it is the means of distributing even locally generated electricity power that is being replaced.
+Going forward, planned outages are expected to continue to run at a higher levels than previously experienced until the conductor replacement programme is completed.
+Portable diesel generators will be deployed where practicable to minimise the impact of these works, however the nature of conductor replacement work is such that shutdowns of consumer supplies are inevitable since it is the means of distributing even locally generated electricity power that is being replaced.